AmadeusITGroup/xjs/docs/xjs.md

 ```
 Note: actual code generation might differ depending on the template engine, but the general philosophy should remain.

 As there is no special delimiter to identify text nodes, XJS uses the $ sign to identify JS statements.
 In practice, only a small subset of statements are supported for the time being as the XJS parser needs to parse them accurately without integrating the whole JS/TS grammar.
-Last but not least, some statements are only supported in $template strings as $content is meant to produce sanitized output, which is not compatible with complete JS evaluation capabilities.
+Last but not least, some statements are only supported in $template strings as $fragment is meant to produce sanitized output, which is not compatible with complete JS evaluation capabilities.

 ### $if

 **$if / else if / else** allows to express standard conditional rendering.
 It follows the same syntax as JS *if statement*.
-In *$template* strings, the *if* condition can be any JS expression, but in *$content* strings the condition can only be a reference path (i.e. something like a.b.c).
+In *$template* strings, the *if* condition can be any JS expression, but in *$fragment* strings the condition can only be a reference path (i.e. something like a.b.c).

 ```html
 $if (a) {